-October 29, 2021—When I was doing research on Cartier a few years ago I was astonished to learn in Louis Cartier’s 1942 New York Times obituary, he was almost as well known for his collection of miniature Islamic paintings as the jewelry made under his direction.
+October 29, 2021 (Updated May 13, 2022 from Dallas, Texas)—When I was doing research on Cartier a few years ago I was astonished to learn in Louis Cartier’s 1942 New York Times obituary, he was almost as well known for his collection of miniature Islamic paintings as the jewelry made under his direction.
 Mr. Cartier has long been considered the creative genius of the French firm during the glorious years when he ran the Paris flagship from around 1900 to 1932.
-For his art collection to rank alongside the jewelry was really saying something.
+To say his art collection ranked alongside the jewelry was quite a statement.

-The new exhibition Cartier & Islamic Art: In Search of Modernity that opened this month at the Musée des Arts Décoratifs in Paris (and closes on February 20, 2022) puts Louis Cartier’s Islamic art collection in context of the period and shows just how much it meant to the Maison’s jewelry.
-There are over 500 jewels and objects in the exhibition from the Cartier Collection as well as private and public loans, masterpieces of Islamic art, drawings, books, photographs and Cartier archival documents that trace the origins of the jeweler’s interest in Eastern art motifs.
+The exhibition Cartier & Islamic Art: In Search of Modernity, that was originally staged at the Musée des Arts Décoratifs in Paris last October and opens at the Dallas Art Museum tomorrow, puts Louis Cartier’s Islamic art collection in context of the period and shows just how much it meant to the Maison’s jewelry.
+There are over 400 jewels and objects in the exhibition from the Cartier Collection as well as private and public loans, masterpieces of Islamic art, drawings, books, photographs and Cartier archival documents that trace the origins of the jeweler’s interest in Eastern art motifs.

-The Musée des Arts Décoratifs co-organized the exhibition with the Dallas Art Museum (where it will be restaged on May 14, 2022) with additional collaboration by the Musée du Louvre and the support of Cartier.
+The Dallas Art Museum and Musée des Arts Décoratifs co-organized the exhibition with additional collaboration by the Musée du Louvre and the support of Cartier.
 The work of the various jewelry and Islamic arts scholars from these institutions covers the importance of Islamic art, and its influence on Cartier, in a way that has never been done in the past.

 Louis Cartier was not the only jeweler who became enchanted with the lavishly detailed work characterized by lyrical lines and repetitive geometric forms.
 Henri Vever, one of the greatest jewelers of the era, assembled a legendary collection of Islamic art that was acquired by the Smithsonian in 1986.
 Both jewelers contributed works to a landmark 1912 exhibition of 500 Persian miniatures at the Musée des Arts Décoratifs.